voorhoede/front-end-guide/README.md

 	* [ ] How to manage vendor components?
 	* [ ] How to create new release?
 	* [ ] How to change or extend automated tasks?
+	* [X] How to automatically build distribution with Travis

 * [ ] **App structure**
 	* [X] Source files by module type: `components`, `views`, `vendor`.